TeejMcSteez/ITCS3112FinalProject/writeUp.md

 ### Inheritance

+1. Realistic Calculator inerhits ICalculator calculate method
+2. BPE & SpaceTokenizer ineherit tokenize from ITokenizer with a different token generation algorithm's

 ### Design Patterns

-1. main.cpp Factory - Depending on input will produce classes
+1. main.cpp Factory - Depending on input will produce classes to produce desired ouput
-2. Token Algorithm strategies, allowing different classes to implement their own token algorithm inheriting from ITokenizer with the base Tokenize method
+2. Token Algorithm strategies & different calculators, allowing different classes to implement their own token algorithm inheriting from ITokenizer with the base Tokenize method and different calcualtors all having the base method returning the same type with slightly different calculations.
+3. N/a

 ### Review